agileadam/kmtoggl/README.md

 # Usage

 1. Click the bookmark.
+This will pass variables to Keyboard Maestro, which will fire off the python script to create the project (if needed) and start the timer.
-1. Check if the timer started (either in Toggl Desktop or on the toggl website)
+1. Check if the timer started (either in Toggl Desktop or on the toggl website).

+If a timer is already running when you start a new one, the running timer will stop and the new one will start.